ChakreshIITGN/ChakreshIITGN.github.io/_pages/research_interests.md

 My research interest is in understanding the structure and properties of temporal networks.
 Based on my skill-set and experience so far, I can classify my interests into following categories.

-* Empirical Analysis and Visualization of Evolving Networks and Communtiy Structures
+* Empirical Analysis and Visualization of Evolving Networks and Community Structures

-* Interdependence and co-evolution in Multilayerd Networks
+* Interdependence and co-evolution in Multi-layered Networks

 * Information Diffusion in Networks